-1. Short for Integrated Drive Electronics or IBM Disc Electronics, IDE is more commonly known as ATA or Parallel ATA (PATA) and is a standard interface for IBM compatible hard drives.
-IDE is different from the Small Computer Systems Interface (SCSI) and Enhanced Small Device Interface (ESDI) because its controllers are on each drive, meaning the drive can connect directly to the motherboard or controller.
-IDE and its updated successor, Enhanced IDE (EIDE), are the most common drive interfaces found in IBM compatible computers today.
-Below, is a picture of the IDE connector on the back of a hard drive, a picture of what an IDE cable looks like, and the IDE channels it connects to on the motherboard.
+1. Short for Integrated Drive Electronics, IDE is more commonly known as ATA or PATA (Parallel AT Attachment).
+It is a standard interface for IBM computers that was created by Western Digital and Compaq in 1986 for compatible hard drives and CD (compact disc) or DVD (digital versatile disc) drives.
+IDE is different than SCSI (small computer system interface) and ESDI (enhanced small disk interface) because its controllers are on each drive, meaning the drive can connect directly to the motherboard or controller.
+IDE and its updated successor, EIDE (enhanced integrated drive electronics), are common drive interfaces found in IBM compatible computers.
+Below is a picture of the IDE connector on a hard drive, IDE cable, and the IDE channels on the motherboard.

-2. Alternatively referred to as IDLE, IDE is short for Integrated Development Environment, and are visual tools that allow programmers to develop programs more efficiently.
+2. Alternatively called IDLE, IDE is short for integrated development environment, and are visual tools that allow programmers to develop programs more efficiently.
 Commonly, an IDE may have a compiler, debugger, text editor, and other integrated tools.
 Smalltalk was the first programming language to have a first true IDE.

 Below lists some popular IDE programs used by developers today.

 - Microsoft Visual Studio

 ATA, Bus, Cable, Channel, Computer acronyms, Connection, Data cable, EIDE, Floppy cable, Hard drive terms, Hardware terms, IDLE, Integrated, Motherboard terms, .NET, PIIX, Programming terms, SATA, ToolboX